sitphp/commands/doc/5_tools.question_tool.md

     ->setStyle('your-style')
     ->ask();
 ```

 ## Verbosity

-A question can easily be displayed or not depending on the verbosity.
+A question can be displayed or not depending on the verbosity.
 In the following example, the question will only be displayed with the "--verbose", or the "--debug" options.

 ```php
 // In the "handle" method of your command class ...
 $question = $this->question('Which music genre do you like ?')
 $question->ask(self::VERBOSITY_VERBOSE);
 ```

 ## Sticky question

 You can "stick" your question to the same position with the `placeHere` method.
 This would be useful, for example, to validate an answer and re-ask the question while the answer value isn't the one you expect.